Is hemp environmentally sustainable with the right practices in place? And if so, how exactly does hemp earn its inherent sustainability status?

 Research The Company's Practices

-From industrial hemp farming to CBD oil extraction, it's important to know what practices the company employs for each step.
+From industrial hemp growing to CBD oil extraction, it's important to know what practices the company employs for each step.
 Ask the company about its farming practices, make sure it's not using pesticides or herbicides in the growing process.

 Research about how the company harvests its crops, whether the machinery they use uses too much fuel or not, whether transportation is sustainable or not.